Lynching in the United States: Jim Crow era

-Henry Smith, an African American handyman accused of murdering a policeman's daughter, was a noted lynching victim because of the ferocity of the attack against him and the huge crowd that gathered.
+Henry Smith, an African-American handyman accused of murdering a policeman's daughter, was a noted lynching victim because of the ferocity of the attack against him and the huge crowd that gathered.
 He was lynched at Paris, Texas, in 1893 for killing Myrtle Vance, the three-year-old daughter of a Texas policeman, after the policeman had assaulted Smith.
 Smith was not tried in a court of law.
 A large crowd followed the lynching, as was common then in the style of public executions.
 Henry Smith was fastened to a wooden platform, tortured for 50 minutes by red-hot iron brands, and burned alive while more than 10,000 spectators cheered.

 Fewer than one percent of lynch mob participants were ever convicted by local courts and they were seldom prosecuted or brought to trial.
 By the late 19th century, trial juries in most of the southern United States were all white because African Americans had been disenfranchised, and only registered voters could serve as jurors.
 Often juries never let the matter go past the inquest.

 Such cases happened in the North as well.
-In 1892, a police officer in Port Jervis, New York, tried to stop the lynching of a black man who had been wrongfully accused of assaulting a white woman.
+In 1892, a police officer in Port Jervis, New York, tried to stop the lynching of a Black man who had been wrongfully accused of assaulting a white woman.
 The mob responded by putting the noose around the officer's neck as a way of scaring him, and completed killing the other man.
 Although at the inquest the officer identified eight people who had participated in the lynching, including the former chief of police, the jury determined that the murder had been carried out "by person or persons unknown".

-In Duluth, Minnesota, on June 15, 1920, three young African American traveling circus workers were lynched after having been accused of having raped a white woman and were jailed pending a grand jury hearing.
+In Duluth, Minnesota, on June 15, 1920, three young African-American traveling circus workers were lynched after having been accused of having raped a white woman and were jailed pending a grand jury hearing.
 A physician's subsequent examination of the woman found no evidence of rape or assault.
-The alleged motive and action by a mob were consistent with the "community policing" model.